UchiaObito004/Cold_email/README.md

 reviews the draft and removes anything that isn't actually true, before you ever see it.

 **Why Groq?**
-It's one of the fastest ways to run LLaMA 3 — emails generate in seconds, not minutes.
+It's one of the fastest ways to run gpt-oss-120b — emails generate in seconds, not minutes.

 **Why is everything in one file?**
 So anyone can download `api.py`, drop it next to a `requirements.txt`, and run it — no